Azure/azure-blueprints/README.md

 ```

 You will be asked to choose a subscription that is in the tenant where you want to save the blueprint definition, then confirm that it is ok to save something in your Azure subscription.
 Or you can use ```-Force``` to skip the confirmation.

+And if you are hip and using the `Az` module instead, you can also add `-ModuleMode Az` to the end.

 Now you should see a new blueprint definition in Azure.
 You can update the blueprint by simply re-running the above command.